anirudhbs/reddit-to-twitter-bot/README.md

 # reddit-to-twitter-bot
-Shares images of Reddit posts on Twitter
+Share images posted on Reddit on Twitter
+Currently supports posts that directly link to `jpg`, `png` images

 ## Running the bot